-Table 24: Time Commands
+Table 21: Time Commands

-Command Function Mode SNTP Commands sntp client Accepts time from specified time servers GC sntp poll Sets the interval at which the client polls for time GC sntp server Specifies one or more time servers GC show sntp Shows current SNTP configuration settings NE, PE

-Command Function Mode NTP Commands ntp authenticate Enables authentication for NTP traffic GC ntp authentication-key Configures authentication keys GC ntp client Enables the NTP client for time updates from specified servers GC ntp server Specifies NTP servers to poll for time updates GC show ntp Shows current NTP configuration settings NE, PE Manual Configuration Commands clock summer-time (date) Configures summer time for the switch's internal clock GC clock summer-time (predefined) Configures summer time for the switch's internal clock GC clock summer-time (recurring) Configures summer time for the switch's internal clock GC clock timezone Sets the time zone for the switch's internal clock GC calendar set Sets the system date and time PE show calendar Displays the current date and time setting NE, PE
+Command Function Mode SNTP Commands sntp client Accepts time from specified time servers GC sntp poll Sets the interval at which the client polls for time GC sntp server Specifies one or more time servers GC show sntp Shows current SNTP configuration settings NE, PE NTP Commands ntp authenticate Enables authentication for NTP traffic GC ntp authentication-key Configures authentication keys GC ntp client Enables the NTP client for time updates from specified servers GC ntp server Specifies NTP servers to poll for time updates GC show ntp Shows current NTP configuration settings NE, PE Manual Configuration Commands clock timezone Sets the time zone for the switch's internal clock GC calendar set Sets the system date and time PE show calendar Displays the current date and time setting NE, PE sntp client This command enables SNTP client requests for time synchronization from NTP or SNTP time servers specified with the sntp server command.
+Use the no form to disable SNTP client requests.